Discovery Objections Cheat Sheets: Full Guide

 8. Compound Request

-An objection for compound requests or compound questions is appropriate when a discovery request combines multiple inquiries into one, which makes it difficult to determine exactly what’s being asked.
+An objection to compound requests or compound questions is appropriate when a discovery request combines multiple inquiries into one, which makes it difficult to determine exactly what’s being asked.

 Requests should be clear and specific, but when a single request covers multiple topics, timeframes, or document categories, it can create confusion or require separate responses.